nxtedition/nxt-graphics/README.md

 ## Configuration

-Copy config.example.json, rename it config.json and modify it to your liking.
 You must restart webpack (see Development section) before changes take effect.

 - `postBuild.copyTo` (array of strings): after build, copy all templates to every given folder.
 Typically you want to set this to your test Caspar's templates folder.